Hreflang: The Technical SEO Guide to Global Domination

 <xhtml:link>

 elements specifying the language and location of alternate versions. - An e-commerce platform with thousands of products in multiple languages might find this method easier to manage, as all hreflang information is stored in one place.
+This can also improve crawlability and reduce the risk of missing tags on individual pages.

 Here's an example of an XML sitemap entry: